Nohbigdeal/Nohbigdeal/README.md

 Data Analysis, psychology and finance

 - 🌱 I’m currently learning ...
-Basic Machine Learning and tensorflow
+Operating Data Project, Basic Machine Learning and Python

 - 💞️ I’m looking to collaborate on ...
+something small can be handled with less effort : toy project

 - 📫 How to reach me ...